Honors & Awards

 - Nebraska Scholar-Athlete Honor Roll (Fall 2017)

 The son of Thorbjorn Jonsson and Hildur Fridleifsdottir, Thorir was born on May 26, 1998, in Akureyri, Iceland.
 Thorir graduated from Menntaskólinn i Reykjavik in May of 2017.
 He has three older brothers, Leifur, Jon Askell and Kristofer.
-Thorir is undecided on his major, but he did earn a spot on the Nebraska Scholar-Athlete Honor Roll in the fall of 2017.
+Thorir is majoring in psychology.